i2metaverse/i2m/docs/index.md

 Unofficially, we will also maintain a Discord server for community members to engage in discussions, share resources, and collaborate on projects.
 [insert discord server link]

+To maintain IIM as an ACM Chapter, we will need to have at least a Chair, Vice-Chair and Treasurer.
+We will also need to have at least 10 ACM members in good standing to start the chapter.

 ## 4. Officers and Leadership

 The IIM ACM Chapter will be led by a team of Chapter Officers who will oversee the community's activities and initiatives.
 The officer roles and responsibilities are as follows: